onias-rocha/peek-bot/README.md

 ### Prerequisites
-To have NodeJS installed in your machine <br>
+To have NodeJS installed in your machine. <br>
-Be connected to the VPN
+Be connected to the VPN.

 ### How to use